-"My grace is sufficient for you, for my power is made perfect in weakness."
+[B]ut he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 I will all the more gladly boast of my weaknesses, that the power of Christ may rest upon me.
-For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities; for when I am weak, then I am strong!"
-(2 Cor 12:9-10)
+For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities; for when I am weak, then I am strong!”
+(2 Cor 12:9-10).

 During all the different crosses in life, like battling fever and aches of the flu, I have to remember that I do not bear it alone.
 And God never gives us a cross without providing the grace to bear it.